jvntra/Simple-Movie-Recommendation-System/README.md

 ## Introduction

+The global video streaming market size was valued at USD 42.6 billion in 2019 and is projected to grow at a compound annual growth rate (CAGR) of 20.4% from 2020 to 2027 (https://www.grandviewresearch.com/industry-analysis/video-streaming-market).
+Innovations in artificial intelligence and Machine Learning are expected to improve video quality and personalized recommendations and aid in market growth.

 Recommender systems aka recommendation engines are information filtering tools that predict ratings for user-product interactions in big data environments (think netflix, spotify, google etc).
-The broad purpose of this computational technique is to provide users with recommendations to other products and assist the company returns through driven conversion.
+The broad purpose of this computational technique is to provide users with personalized recommendations to other products and assist with product engagement while driving conversions.
 In addition to the latter, movie recommendation systems provide a mechanism to assist data professionals and stakeholders in classifying users with similar interests.
-This makes them an essential part of websites and ecommerce applications and the evaluation and marketing of a user base.
+This makes them an essential part of websites and e-commerce applications and the marketing of user base demographics.

 ## The Data & Context.